Order-preserving strong schemes for SDEs with locally Lipschitz coefficients: The balanced Euler scheme

 \section{The balanced Euler scheme}

 In this section, we prove a half-order mean-square convergence of our balanced Euler scheme \eqref{eq:sine-tamed}.
 For additive noise, we prove that \eqref{eq:sine-tamed} is a first-order scheme.
-By Theorem~\ref{thm:ms-convergence-local-global}, we need to prove boundedness of moments and local truncation error, which are presented in the following two subsections.
+By Theorem~\ref{thm:ms-convergence-local-global}, we need to prove boundedness of moments and local truncation error.
+We consider only the case when $\mathcal{T}(\cdot)$ is the sine function as the proof for $\mathcal{T}(\cdot)=\tanh(\cdot)$ is similar.